HubTou/dict-fr-ABU/README.md

 dict-fr-ABU-pays.combined|Countries and regions (accented) dict-fr-ABU-pays.unicode|Countries and regions (with both accented and unaccented words) dict-fr-ABU-prenoms.ascii|Firstnames (unaccented)

+These generated files went through the following transformations:
+* extraction of the headers in the *dict-fr-header-\** files above
+* conversion from ISO-Latin-1 to UTF-8
+* sort
+* removal of duplicates
+* removal of lemme and grammatical info from dict-fr-ABU-mots_communs
+* removal of the zip codes from dict-fr-ABU-cites
+*

 ## SEE ALSO
 [spell(1)](https://www.freebsd.org/cgi/man.cgi?query=spell) like tools,